aleksanteril/hardware_project/readme.md

 # PulseCheck - A HR analysis device

 ### Purpose
 This device was developed as part of the Metropolia UAS hardware 1 & 2 courses.
+Purpose was to learn basic development and ideas of embedded devices with MicroPython

 ---
 ### Good to know